psmd-iberutaru/OpihiExarata/docs/source/technical/architecture/services_engines.rst

 :ref:`technical-architecture-services-engines-photometryengines`,
 :ref:`technical-architecture-services-engines-orbitengines`,
 :ref:`technical-architecture-services-engines-ephemerisengines`,
-:ref:`technical-architecture-services-engines-propagateengines`
+:ref:`technical-architecture-services-engines-propagationengines`
 depending on the problem it solves.

 We detail all of the available engines (which solve the five problems) here.
 Note that the names of the engines themselves (when in the code or otherwise) are case insensitive.

-A lot of these engines use other external services, see :ref:`user-citations` for our references.
+A lot of these engines use other external services cited in :ref:`user-citations` for our references.

 .. _technical-architecture-services-engines-astrometryengines: